 This article will help you cut through all the fancy packaging and marketing to find the right litter for your cat.
 Doing so won’t just make them happier; finding the right litter can also make it more likely that your cat will reliably use their litter boxes, which should also make you happier!

 While every cat can be different, studies have shown us that cats tend to have certain “universal” preferences when it comes to litter.
 Here are two things that we know generally about cats and their litter preferences:

-- Odor Free: Cats tend to prefer unscented litters to scented ones.
-Your cat’s nose and sense of smell is quite a bit more fine-tuned than yours (fun fact: it’s even more sensitive than some dog breeds!).
+- Odor-Free: Cats tend to prefer unscented litters to scented ones.
+Your cat’s nose and sense of smell are quite a bit more fine-tuned than yours (fun fact: it’s even more sensitive than some dog breeds!).
 So, to play it safe, you should resist the urge to get a scented litter, whether that’s a flowery scent or any other kind.
 Opt for unscented litter instead.
 If you’re worried an unscented litter will result in a wafting plume of kitty stink, don’t worry — here are “7 Ways to Reduce Litter Box Smell (and Messes).”

 The Type of Litter Most People Prefer